Beaches, golf and island delights

 Pronounced Kush- Kaish and once a sleepy fishing village, this coastal town has grown into a cosmopolitan resort that's popular with locals and tourists alike.
 Take time away from the bustling beaches and wander along winding lanes to find a small, car-free old town lined with boutique shops, museums and charming restaurants, luring you in with the aroma of chorizo.

-This stunning region is renowned for its incredible beaches, unrivalled golf courses, fantastic seafood and hand-painted pottery.
-Emerald hills are dotted with white-washed villas and the mountains offer beautiful scenery and traditional villages.
+This stunning region is renowned for its incredible beaches – The Algarve was voted Europe’s Leading Beach Destination at the 2019 World Travel Awards for the sixth time, more than any other destination.
+It also has unrivalled golf courses, fantastic seafood and hand-painted pottery, while its emerald hills are dotted with white-washed villas and mountains offer beautiful scenery and traditional villages.
 Witness thunderous waves crash against spectacular caves at the ‘Mouth of Hell’, enjoy watersports or fun waterparks and spot whales and dolphins on boat trips along the coast.

 Quinta do Lago & Vilamoura